kapilyadav1991/kapilyadav1991.github.io/index.md

 <img src="/assets/images/profile.jpg">
 </div>
 <div class="intro-text">
-<p>I am a researcher of fire — though I question myself as a fire researcher.</p>
+<p>I am a researcher of fire, though I question myself as a fire researcher.</p>
-<p>This is because I do not study fire for fire's sake.
-For me, fire is a lens through which I examine power, state-society relations, human-nature relations, and the science-policy interface.
-Fires are not moments of crisis or destruction; they also become a call to action — one that empowers certain actors and marginalises others.
-Those empowered in the name of controlling fire are often driven by political and economic interests that have little to do with fire itself.
-Fire politics, I have come to understand, is land politics.</p>
+<p>For me, fire is a lens through which I examine power, state-society relations, human-nature relations, and the science-policy interface.
+Fires are not moments of crisis or destruction; they also become a call to action, empowering certain actors and marginalising others.
+Those empowered to control fire are often driven by political and economic interests that can be overlooked if the focus is kept on fire itself.</p>
 <p>In this politics, I think from the side of marginalised forest-dwelling and urban communities — to ask questions about justice, about who bears the costs of fire and who benefits from its governance.</p>
-<p>In a way, fire is a companion; it helps me make sense of the world.</p>
+<p>In a way, fire is a companion for me as it helps me make sense of the world.</p>
 <p>My work sits across political ecology, critical agrarian studies, critical political economy, and environmental humanities.
 I am currently a Postdoctoral Research Associate in Fire, Livelihoods & Biodiversity at Royal Holloway, University of London and the Leverhulme Centre for Wildfires, Environment, and Society.</p>
 </div>
 </div>